GPII/universal/documentation/AuthorizationService.md

         - The authorization has been revoked.

 #### grantGpiiAppInstallationAuthorization(gpiiKey, clientId)
 * **description**: Grant an authorization to a GPII app installation.
-The authorization allows a GPII app installation to access user settings associated with the given GPII token.
+The authorization allows a GPII app installation to access user settings associated with the given GPII key.
 The scenarios are handled by this function:
-    * If the given GPII app installation has never been assigned an authorization for the given GPII token, the function will generate and return one.
+    * If the given GPII app installation has never been assigned an authorization for the given GPII key, the function will generate and return one.
-    * If the given GPII app installation has already been assigned an authorization for the given GPII token, and this token has not expired, the function will return this existing authorization;
+    * If the given GPII app installation has already been assigned an authorization for the given GPII key, and this key has not expired, the function will return this existing authorization;
-    * If the given GPII app installation has already been assigned an authorization for the given GPII token, but this token has already expired, the fuction will generate and return a new one.
+    * If the given GPII app installation has already been assigned an authorization for the given GPII key, but this access token has already expired, the function will generate and return a new one.
 * **parameters:**
     * gpiiKey: String.
-A GPII token that associates with user preferences.
+A GPII key that associates with user preferences.
     * clientId: String.
 A system generated unique string that identifies the client.
 * **return:** Object.
 Contains an access token and the number of seconds that the access token will expire.
 For example:
 ```